melizalab/comp-neurosci/resources/syllabus.md

 model is that it can be used like a lens that can reveal structure in our data and help us filter out the noise.

-In addition to introducing you to foundational principles of computational modeling in the brain, this course will also teach you how to use scientific programming to implement models and apply them to real-world data.
+This course will introduce you to foundational principles of computational modeling in the brain using a hands-on approach with exercises that will also build your expertise in using scientific programming to implement models and apply them to real-world data.

 # Course Objectives